1001 Fourth Avenue, Suite 3900

 Facsimile: (206) 625-0900

-Jack is a litigator and trial lawyer, having tried cases in state and federal courts and in private arbitration.
+Jack is a partner with the firm.
+He is a litigator and trial lawyer, having tried cases in state and federal courts and in private arbitration.
 Jack has represented publicly-traded companies, government entities, the nation’s largest trade association, securities broker-dealers, and many local business and individuals in a wide array of cases.
 Jack’s practice emphasizes trade secrets, unfair competition, noncompetition and nonsolicitation agreements, and securities.

-Jack became Of Counsel to the firm in January 2018.
-Jack was previously a partner with Cable Langenbach Kinerk & Bauer, LLP.
-Jack was selected as a Super Lawyer in 2020.
+Before joining Corr Cronin, Jack was a partner with Cable Langenbach Kinerk & Bauer, LLP.
+Jack is a frequent speaker at legal seminars.
+He was selected as a Super Lawyer in 2020 and 2021.

 Move, Inc., et al. v.
 Zillow, Inc., et al. – Represented Move, Inc. and the National Association of Realtors® in a suit for trade secret misappropriation when the chief strategy officer and a vice president suddenly left Move and joined rival Zillow.
 Obtained a preliminary injunction substantially limiting former strategy officer for six months.
 The case ultimately settled on the day trial was set to begin, with Zillow paying Move and the NAR $130 million.